guiprav/dominant/README.md

 These are this library's design principles.
 I thought about them by applying first principles thinking to figure out the minimum set of features a JavaScript UI library needs to provide to enable sane, comfortable development of modern web apps.

-And yes, I know what the project logo means.

 ## Setup

 Install Dominant: